Sudiptadas98/smam/README.md

 # SMAM
-SMAM(Suggest Me A Movie) is a web app for movie/tv series sugesstions.
+SMAM(Suggest Me A Movie) is a web app for movie/tv series suggestions.

 Here you can search for movies and tv series.
 You can suggest some movie/tv series to others and also like and comment on other's suggestions(posts).